noCTRL-Studios/noctrl-studios.github.io/_posts/2025-12-30-designing-developer-metrics-for-gameevents-unity-package.md

 > 💡 **Active Development:**
 > Follow progress and commits on the [GameEvents Dev branch](https://github.com/noCTRL-Studios/com.noctrl.game-events/tree/Dev).

 Sometimes inspiration comes from weird corners.
-I was watching a documentary about cracking the Enigma codes when something clicked — the Allies didn’t just break messages; they analyzed the metadata around them: who sent what, how often, and from where.
-They could learn a ton without ever reading the contents.
+I was watching a documentary about cracking the Enigma codes when something clicked — the Allies didn’t just break messages; they analyzed the *metadata* around them: who sent what, how often, and from where.
+They learned a ton without ever reading the contents.

-That idea stuck with me right after releasing the first version of GameEvents.
-I started wondering: what if developers could do the same thing with their events?
+That stuck with me right after releasing the first version of **GameEvents**.
+I wondered — what if developers could do the same with their event systems?
-Not reading the data inside — just observing how often systems talk to each other and how they behave during play.
+Not reading the payloads — just observing *how* systems talk to each other during play.

-That curiosity turned into the GameEvents Developer Metrics system.
+That curiosity turned into the **GameEvents Developer Metrics** system.

+---

-## Why Build Metrics at All?
+## Why Build Metrics?

-I wanted a way for developers to see what their systems were doing in real time — how events actually moved through their project.
+I wanted developers to *see* what their systems were doing in real time — how events actually moved through their project.

-The goals were simple:
+**Goals:**

-Run automatically, no setup or boilerplate.
+- Run automatically, no boilerplate.

-Visualize event activity without touching gameplay code.
+- Visualize event activity without touching gameplay code.

-Provide insight for debugging, performance, and design analysis.
+- Provide insight for debugging, performance, and design analysis.

-So I focused on tracking a few key things:
+So I focused on tracking:

-When each event fires
+- When each event fires

-How many listeners were active at that moment
+- How many listeners are active

-Total invocation counts
+- Total invocation counts

-When listeners registered and unregistered
+- When listeners register/unregister

 All without changing how people use the package.

+---

 ## Lessons from Building It

-Digging into this surfaced some interesting corners of Unity’s editor behavior.

-Playmode callbacks:
+### 1. Play Mode Callbacks
-Unity’s EditorApplication.playModeStateChanged turned out to be the cleanest way to detect session boundaries.
-That callback is gold — it fires when entering or exiting Play Mode, which made it perfect for knowing when to start and stop data collection.
+`EditorApplication.playModeStateChanged` turned out to be the cleanest way to detect session boundaries.
+That callback is gold — it fires when entering or exiting Play Mode, perfect for knowing when to start and stop data collection.

-Editor-only singletons:
+### 2. Editor-Only Singletons
 Keeping a persistent editor-only singleton for metrics was trickier than expected.
-It has to live in the Editor domain but still survive domain reloads and be safely referenced during Play Mode.
-I ended up wrapping it with preprocessor macros so the runtime version compiles cleanly.
-I can already see future footguns if something references it while the editor object’s been unloaded.
+It has to live in the editor domain, survive domain reloads, and stay safely referenced during Play Mode.
+I wrapped it in preprocessor macros so the runtime version compiles cleanly — though I can already see future footguns if something references it after unload.

-Writable cache paths:
+### 3. Writable Cache Paths
-Git-based Unity packages are read-only, which means you can’t store session data in the package folder.
+Git-based Unity packages are read-only, so you can’t store session data inside the package.
-The workaround: write to the Library directory — Unity’s intended scratch space.
+The fix: write to the `Library` directory — Unity’s scratch space.

 ```c#
     string path = Path.Combine(Application.dataPath, "../Library/<Cache_Folder>");
 ```
-That path is guaranteed writable and keeps metrics local per project.
+That path is always writable and keeps metrics local per project.

+---

-## What It Looks Like So Far
+## What It Looks Like

-The current editor dashboard exposes two simple control groups:
+The current **Editor Dashboard** exposes two control groups:

-Event Metric Controls — for clearing, viewing, or exporting session data
+- **Event Metric Controls** — clear, view, or export session data

-Game Event Controls — for creating and monitoring active events
+- **Game Event Controls** — create and monitor active events

+Right now, metrics export to JSON whenever Unity disables objects.
+That works, but I’d rather serialize when exiting Play Mode — next step is moving that logic into the editor callbacks.

 Here’s a look at the early build of the dashboard UI: